Chilling effect: International community

-Case Studies
+Case studies

 In 1999, Costa Rican journalist Mauricio Herrera-Ulloa was found guilty on four charges of defamation for a series of seven stories he published exposing a corruption scandal of Costa Rican Ambassador Felix Przedborski.
 In response, Przedborski filed criminal defamation and civil lawsuits against Herrera-Ulloa and La Nación, and in 1999, Herrera-Ulloa was convicted, ordered to pay damages, to publish parts of the ruling after taking down the original stories, and his name was also entered into the record of convicted felons.

-In 2001, Herrera-Ulloa and La Nación’s publisher at the time, Fernán Vargas Rohrmoser appealed to the Inter-American Commission on Human Rights which found the court violated the jorunalist's right to freedom of expression.
+In 2001, Herrera-Ulloa and La Nación’s publisher at the time, Fernán Vargas Rohrmoser appealed to the Inter-American Commission on Human Rights which found the court violated the journalist's right to freedom of expression.
 The commission urged Costa Rica to overturn the convictions, erase the criminal record, and restore the removed online content but when the country failed to comply, the case was brought before the Inter-American Court of Human Rights (IACtHR) in 2003 and eventually overturned in 2004.

 Regarding Ömer Faruk Gergerlioğlu's case in Turkey, the Office of the United Nations High Commissioner for Human Rights (OHCHR) said that Turkey's mis-use of counter-terrorism measures can have a chilling effect on the enjoyment of fundamental freedoms and human rights.

-History

-In 1644 John Milton expressed the chilling effect of censorship in Areopagitica:

-For to distrust the judgement and the honesty of one who hath but a common repute in learning and never yet offended, as not to count him fit to print his mind without a tutor or examiner, lest he should drop a schism or something of corruption, is the greatest displeasure and indignity to a free and knowing spirit that can be put upon him.

-The term chilling effect has been in use in the United States since as early as 1950.
-The United States Supreme Court first refers to the "chilling effect" in the context of the United States Constitution in Wieman v.
-Updegraff in 1952.

-It, however, became further used as a legal term when William J. Brennan, a justice of the United States Supreme Court, used it in a judicial decision (Lamont v.
-Postmaster General) which overturned a law requiring a postal patron receiving "communist political propaganda" to specifically authorize the delivery.

-The Lamont case, however, did not center around a law that explicitly stifles free speech.
-The "chilling effect" referred to at the time was a "deterrent effect" on freedom of expression—even when there is no law explicitly prohibiting it.
-However, in general, the term "chilling effect" is also used in reference to laws or actions that may not explicitly prohibit legitimate speech, but rather impose undue burden on speech.